300 miles, 600 boats, 1 deadly storm

 Out of the corner of his eye he could see the wind speed indicator which was attached to the bulkhead just forward of the hatch leading down to the cabin.
 For as long as he stared at the instrument, the needle was stuck on the far side, a reading of 60 knots.
 He bent over and tapped the glass, but the needle stayed put.
 Must be broken, he thought.
 This put the wind speed at Beaufort Force 11, just shy of a hurricane.
 The sea was now covered in long white patches of foam and everywhere the edges of the waves were blown into froth, as Admiral Sir Francis Beaufort predicted when he created the scale in 1805.
 To DeGrazia, it seemed as if the needle was trying to bend past 60.
 Magistri dove off a wave and for the briefest moment in its lee, the needle flickered and dropped back.
 He was startled: “That when’s I realized it wasn’t broken and that it was blowing more than 60,” he says.

-DeGrazia was coming down the companionway into the cabin and had just closed the hatch when the boat went over.
-He was undoing his foul weather jacket when the boat lurched and “what flashed through my mind was rocks, but then I thought it can’t be rocks, we’re in the middle of the ocean for God sake,” he says.
+DeGrazia was coming down the companionway into the cabin when the boat went over.
+“What flashed through my mind was rocks, but then I thought it can’t be rocks, we’re in the middle of the ocean for God sake,” he says.

 Chris Punter heard the wind howling, the halyards slapping inside the mast, the hammer blows of the waves.
 It wasn’t comfortable, but it was warm down below and he was in a half sleep.
 He felt a sense of weightlessness and then the boat fell on its side with a wind-sucking thump and stopped.